AidanColombana/Game-of-Thrones-Tapestry/README.md

 # Game of Thrones Tapestry
 This project consists of 2 seperate .ino files for Arduino boards, and, of course, everything else on the 2ft by 3ft tapestry that cannot go in a Github repo directly.
+For pictures of project, jump down to the bottom of the README which has the demonstration images, and even a video of the theme song off a arduino buzzer!

 ## Background